briansmichael/wpgate/userguide.md

 ### Owners (includes `Residents` commands)
 * access list - Responds to the requestor with property access configuration
-* history - Responds to the requestor with property access history
+* history - Responds to the requestor with property access history.
+See [history note](#history) regarding the history information available.
 * add << 10-digit phone number >> << role >> - Adds a phone number to the requestor's property configuration, assuming the phone number is not already configured in the system.
 See [residents](#residents)
 * remove << 10-digit phone number >> << role >> - Removes a phone number from the requestor's property configuration.
 See [residents](#residents)